zw2791/zw2791/README.md

 ## About Me

 <p>I am currently sutdying Applied Analytics at the Columbia University.
-I am proactive, detail-oriented, and like challenges.
-Really enjoy working with people, and always want to learn from others, it is always important for me to build communication skills and leadership skills.
+I have a strong desire to know and desire to learn, which really motivates me to question and explore the world.
+Data analysis is kind of natural for me, various data analytics tools empower me to discover more and more hidden information in data, and I have never stopped feeling excited about doing this.

 </p>

 ## interests